Nymphaea nouchali var. caerulea: Uses

 The rootstock of the blue water lily was collected and eaten in western South Africa around 1800, either raw or in curries, in particular by the Cape Malays and farming communities in the Cape, although this practice has now died out.

-It has been suggested that it was used in ancient Egypt for religious rituals and sexual enhancement, due to the purported presence of apomorphine, which is also used today to treat erectile dysfunction.

 This water lily has been used to produce perfumes since ancient times; it is also used in aromatherapy.
 According to a multimodal analytical study, traces of Peganum harmala, and Nymphaea nouchali var. caerulea were identified in an Egyptian ritual Bes-vase, of the 2nd century BCE.

+Psychoactive effects

+It has been suggested that Nymphaea caerulea was used in ancient Egypt for religious rituals, sexual enhancement, and other purposes, due to the purported presence of nuciferine and apomorphine, the latter of which is also used today to treat erectile dysfunction.
+The key active constituents and mechanisms of action of the plant are unknown.

+Andrew Sherratt and colleagues investigated the effects of Nymphaea caerulea in two human volunteers in the 1998 television series Sacred Weeds.
+It was the first known study and demonstration of the psychoactive effects of the plant in humans.
+They found that it produced a variety of reported effects, including enhanced mood and happiness, relaxation, talkativeness, disinhibition, calmness, alertness, heightened awareness, restlessness, tiredness, sedation, drowsiness, and next-day headache, among others.
+One researcher summarized it as a state of euphoria and tranquilization.
+Another researcher opined that it seemed similar, in some ways, to the effects of MDMA (ecstasy).
+The onset was 15 minutes and the duration was short at just a few hours.
+Sherratt and colleagues concluded that Nymphaea caerulea might indeed have been used as a drug in ancient Egypt.

 Researchers at the University of California, Berkeley, have investigated the authenticity of blue lotus (Nymphaea caerulea) flowers sold on online marketplaces like Etsy.
 The research involved comparing the alkaloid content of flowers purchased online with that of verified Nymphaea caerulea specimens cultivated at the UC Botanical Garden's Virginia Haldan Tropical House.
 The analysis revealed that the authentic Egyptian blue lotus contained significantly higher levels of nuciferine, a psychoactive compound, than the Etsy-sourced samples.
 This finding suggests that many flowers sold online as blue lotus are, in fact, visually similar water lilies but not the authentic Nymphaea caerulea.
 Liam McEvoy, who led the study, concluded, "The stuff being sold online is not the same, and our findings suggest the blue lotus is actually unique in comparison to other water lilies."